medined/silver-argint/installers/kops/docs/intro-to-pod-security-policy.md

 EOF
 ```

 * With the new role and role binding, `kuser` can now start a pod.
 Notice that the user and group need to be specified.
 If not you will see a current state of "waiting: container has runAsNonRoot and image will run as root".
 The pod starts but you can't exec into it.
+Leave the pod running for now.

 ```bash
 kuser apply -f - <<EOF